Associate Professor, English, Washington State University

 Telephone: Office (509) 335-2117 Home (509) 332-2591

-My office hours for Spring 2013 are F 1-3 and by appointment.
-Just e-mail me or telephone me at 2-2591 to make an appointment then (or to find another time).
+My office hours for Spring 2017 are W 3-5 and by appointment.
+If you need to make an appointment, just e-mail me or telephone me at (509) 332-2591 to find a time.

-I was born in Washington, DC in 1953 and was chased out almost immediately by the incoming administration.
-I was raised in southern California, where my main hobbies were reading and hiding from the sun.
-I attended UCLA for a long, long time, studying linguistics as an undergraduate (1974 BA) and later a graduate student (1975 MA; 1980 PhD).
+I was raised in southern California, where I attended UCLA for a long, long time, studying linguistics as an undergraduate (1974 BA) and later a graduate student (1975 MA; 1980 PhD).

 My primary research interests have been in syntax and the syntactic and morphological structure of languages typologically very dissimilar from English (languages including native American languages like Maricopa, Yavapai, Chickasaw).

 I have been at WSU since 1981.
 I am the coordinator of the Linguistics program at WSU and I teach the core linguistics courses in the English Department in syntax, phonology, as well as the traditional grammar course(s) and history of English.
 Occasionally I teach seminars in linguistic topics like discourse and language families in which I have a research interest (Yuman, Celtic)--whatever there is a student demand for.

 A draft of the grammar textbook is available for download here.